neondatabase/website/content/docs/introduction/branching.md

 Each Neon project is created with a [primary branch](../reference/glossary#primary-branch) called `main`.
 The first branch that you create is branched from the project's primary branch.
 Subsequent branches can be branched from the primary branch or from a previously created branch.

-## Branch compute endpoints

-When creating a new branch, you have the option to create a compute endpoint for the branch.

-A compute endpoint allows you to connect to the branch from a client or application and is read-write.

-Your Neon project's primary branch has a compute endpoint, by default.

-To connect to a database in a branch from a client or application, you must connect to the branch's compute endpoint.
-For more information connecting to a branch, see [Connect to a branch](../manage/branches#connect-to-a-branch).

-If a branch does not have a compute endpoint, you can add one.
-See [Create a compute endpoint](../manage/endpoints#create-a-compute-endpoint).

 ## Branching workflows

 You can use Neon's branching feature in variety development workflows, a few of which are discussed below.